Saturday, October 19, 2024

 My next project was curtains for the Vancouver basement suite that my Penticton friend and I shared for six months.

-Then friends asked me to make bridesmaid dresses for them.
-A year later I made a wedding dress for me, and my first husband, Sandy, requested that I make him several cozy wool shirts.
+Friends asked me to make bridesmaid dresses for them.
+A year later, I made a wedding dress for myself.
+Then my first husband, Sandy, asked me to make him several cozy wool shirts.

-My portable Bernina sewing machine moved from Penticton to Vancouver, West Vancouver, North Vancouver, Bowen Island, back to Vancouver, then strangely enough back to Penticton in 1992, when Lawrie and I bought a home and acreage here.
+My portable Bernina sewing machine moved from Penticton to Vancouver, West Vancouver, North Vancouver, Bowen Island, back to Vancouver, and back to Penticton in 1992, when Lawrie and I bought a home and acreage here.

-Then when Lawrie and I moved to Mexico, in 2007, I left my Bernina with my oldest sister, Val in Gibsons.
+When Lawrie and I moved to Mexico in 2007, I left my Bernina with my oldest sister, Val, in Gibsons.
 I didn’t want to subject the machine’s delicate electronics to the high humidity and salt at our oceanfront home.
 Val is a fabulous seamstress, and she had several specialty machines and didn’t need mine, so it languished in her basement for twelve years.

-The old girl doesn’t respond when I plug her in, and I have an appointment at the same Bernina dealership at 418 Main Street to see if the current owner, Wes, can repair her.
+The old girl doesn’t respond when I plug her in.
+I have an appointment at the same Bernina dealership at 418 Main Street to see if the current owner, Wes, can repair her.
 Let’s hope she’s up for more adventures.
+As it turned out, she needed about $300 in repairs.
+I have put my Bernina back in the cupboard for now.

 Cheers Lynda